fachat/cbm_ultipet/README.md

 1. replace C153 with a 2200uF electrolytic capacitor

 ![Input bypass cap](fixes/bypass1.png)
+The 2200uF is the very big black capacitor can on the edge of the board next to the expansion board (this used to be a smaller red one).

 2. Add another 2200uF el. capacitor in parallel to the 100nF cap C74 next to the 9V generator chip U$24